RACE-Game/race/facade/README.md

-# A fake blockchain for testing and the corresponding transport implementation
+# A server to simulate a blockchain for development and test